ThunderStruct/ACM-Scoreboard/README.md

 Blind-Time mode can be activated using the respective button beneath the scoreboard.
 If blind mode is on, the score will not automatically update.

+The contest table's rows are dynamically sorted descendingly (top scorer at the top) after each update

 The duration displayed above the scoreboard has a max value of 24 hours.
 It can be easily adjusted for more in contest.js -> prepareTable()

 The scoreboard updates the data automatically once every 10 minutes from the last update.